codeproject/CodeProject.AI-Server/docs/Articles/adding-a-net6-module.md

 Fortunately, there are a large number of Open Source projects available that provide libraries and code to do the heavy lifting for the performing the Machine Learning inferencing on the input data to generate the desired outputs.
 The hard part is choosing one to use due to the large number of choices and very interesting applications.

-For this article I chose the <a href="https://github.com/asiryan/Portrait-mode" target="_blank">`Portrait Mode`</a> project on from GitHub, written by Valery Asiryan.
+For this article I chose the <a href="https://github.com/asiryan/Portrait-mode">`Portrait Mode`</a> project on from GitHub, written by Valery Asiryan.
 This project takes an image as an input, detects the people in it, and blur the background behind them, and returns the filtered image.
 This effect is quite impressive and really ups your selfie game.

 An example of the `Portrait Mode` in action from the GitHub repository with the original (left) and result (right)
 ![Portrait Mode Example](portrait-filter-example.png)

 ## Writing the Module
-This tutorial assumes that you have already cloned the CodeProject SenseAI repository from GitHub.
-This is located at <a href="https://github.com/codeproject/CodeProject.SenseAI" target="_blank">https://github.com/codeproject/CodeProject.SenseAI</a>.
+This tutorial assumes that you have already cloned the CodeProject.AI repository from GitHub.
+This is located at <a href="https://github.com/codeproject/CodeProject.AI-Server">https://github.com/codeproject/CodeProject.AI-Server</a>.

 ### Clone the Repository
-To get the code we are going to include in our module, clone the <a href="https://github.com/asiryan/Portrait-mode" target="_blank">`Portrait Mode`</a> project on from GitHub to a directory of your choice.
+To get the code we are going to include in our module, clone the <a href="https://github.com/asiryan/Portrait-mode">`Portrait Mode`</a> project on from GitHub to a directory of your choice.
 ### Review the Repository Code
 Looking at the code, we see that the project consists of a Windows Form, Form1.cs, and the code to perform the background blurring.
 For our purposes, we do not need the Form.
 All we need are the 3 files located in the `cscharp\Lib` directory and the ONNX model file located in the `deeplabv3_mnv2_pascal_train_aug_2018_01_29` directory
 ### Create a new Module Project
-When you write a SenseAI Module in NET 6, you are creating something that polls the CodeProject SenseAI Server for commands from a queue created for the module.
+When you write a CodeProject.AI Module in NET 6, you are creating something that polls the CodeProject.AI Server for commands from a queue created for the module.
 The easiest way to do this is to create a **Worker Service** project in a folder under the `src/AnalysisLayer`.
-The **CodeProject SenseAI Server** scans the directories in this folder for Module metadata which allows the server to start the Modules.
+The **CodeProject.AI Server** scans the directories in this folder for Module metadata which allows the server to start the Modules.

 The steps to do this are: